theopn/theosume/README.md

 *The entire contents of the sample resume is a joke.
 I never made an Amazon review bot or have a PhD in Global International Business ML AI Crypto ChatGPT Computing Science.*

 ## Setup

 The template was tested in:

-- Fedora with TexLive (medium scheme) + Neovim with Neovim with the latest [VimTeX](https://github.com/lervag/vimtex) plug-in
+- Fedora with TexLive (medium scheme)
-- MacTeX (Homebrew No-GUI install) + Neovim and VimTex
+- MacTeX (Homebrew No-GUI install)
 - [Overleaf](https://www.overleaf.com/)

 1. Clone this repository or upload it to Overlaf
 2. Choose a font (located around line 30) by uncommenting one and commenting the others
-3. Compile it using
+3. Compile it using `pdflatex theosume.tex` or preferred LaTeX editor

 ## Updating Information